wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 # Payload Encoder and Decoder based on CAN Database (DBC) File

+A C/C++ program that can parse DBC files, and decode or encode message payloads.

+The parser supports CAN and CAN FD.

+The parser does not currently support parsing multiplexer and multiplexed signals.